 Maintaining the seamless working of the Apache Kafka in your Data Pipeline can be a Time-Consuming and Resource Intensive Task.
 You would have to spend a section of your Engineering Bandwidth to Develop, Design, Monitor and Maintain your Data Pipelines to extract complex data from Apache Kafka and all the applications used across your business.
 Alternatively, a more Efficient & Economical choice is employing a Cloud-Based ETL Tool like Hevo Data.

 Hevo Data, a No-code Data Pipeline can seamlessly transfer data from a vast sea of sources such as Apache Kafka & Kafka Confluent Cloud to a Data Warehouse or a Destination of your choice to be visualised in a BI Tool.
 It is a reliable, completely automated, and secure service that doesn’t require you to write any code!

 If you are using Apache Kafka & Kafka Confluent Cloud as your Message Streaming Platform and searching for a Stress-Free Alternative to Manual Data Integration, then Hevo can effortlessly automate this for you.
-Hevo, with its strong integration with 100+ sources & BI tools(Including 40+ Free Sources), allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.
+Hevo, with its strong integration with 150+ Data Sources & BI tools(Including 40+ Free Sources), allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.